In place of saturated fat in the diet, essential fatty acids are needed.

 Even without such studies, we know that MS is less common in places such as Japan where fish (which is high in omega-3s) is frequently consumed.
 OMS recommends people with MS get their omega-3s from flaxseed oil rather than fish oil.

 The benefits of Omega-3s for treating MS are:

 In a structural way, in forming part of the body's cell membranes and making them more pliable and soft (due to their low melting points)

 In an immune way, as they are the precursors of the cytokines and eicosanoids that the immune system Th2 cells secrete to dampen down inflammation

-Flaxseed oil (also known as flax oil or linseed oil) is made from flaxseeds which are high in omega-3 fatty acids and have been ground and presses to release their natural oil.
+Flaxseed oil (also known as flax oil or linseed oil) is made from flax seeds which are high in omega-3 fatty acids and have been ground and pressed to release their natural oil.
 Flaxseed oil is the best plant-based oil, but is relatively unstable and prone to oxidation.
 This means you should be careful about sourcing and storing the flaxseed oil in order to get the desired benefits.

 How Omega-3 supplements should be stored:

 Coldpressed, packed in the absence of oxygen and light (dark bottle)

 Control the temperature by keeping refrigerated

 Should be used within six weeks of purchase (it can be frozen and then defrosted slowly in the fridge)